 - Fetal growth restriction in the baby

-- Greater risk of oxygen deprivation at birth, possibly leading to cerebral palsy, hypoxic-ischemic encephalopathy or others in the baby
+- Greater risk of oxygen deprivation at birth, possibly leading to cerebral palsy, hypoxic-ischemic encephalopathy (HIE), or other issues in the baby

 - Stillbirth